 Discussion

 The PCA solution derived using Kaiser’s criterion closely resembled the 3-component model proposed by Cords and Aureli (2000).
-Component 1 resembled relationship “value” (e.g. grooming and food sharing), component 2 resembled relationship “compatibility” (e.g. tolerance at feeding sites), and component 3 resembled relationship “security” (e.g. rates of aggression).
+Component 1 resembled relationship ‘value’ (e.g. grooming and food sharing), component 2 resembled relationship ‘compatibility’ (e.g. tolerance at feeding sites), and component 3 resembled relationship ‘security’ (e.g. rates of aggression).
 By contrast, the PCA solution derived using the other extraction tests recommended two components, i.e. basic affiliative and agonistic components, which, as previously discussed, reflects a more traditional approach to describing social relationship structure (e.g. Hinde 1976).

 Similar findings have recently been reported in bonobos by Stevens et al. (2015), who identified three components resembling the 3-component model proposed by Cords and Aureli (2000) when using Kaiser’s criterion and a scree test, but ended up retaining only two components (labelled ‘value’ and ‘compatibility’, respectively) based on a parallel analysis.
 Importantly, their findings illustrate how a scree test, which in our current study recommended the same number of components as a PA, can be more liberal than the unbiased parallel analysis.

 As previously noted, most studies have relied solely on Kaiser’s criterion to interpret and compare the social relationship structures of their animals.
 These studies, including the current study, typically find 3 components to subjects’ social relationships (but see Rebeccini et al. 2011).
 If one examines the individual loadings of the behavioral measures that are entered into each of these analyses (most of which are the same measures used across all of these studies), there are striking differences in terms of how certain items load onto each component.
-For example, in capuchins and Japanese macaques, aggression loads positively onto a component resembling relationship “security” (this study; Majolo et al. 2010), whereas in chimpanzees, Barbary macaques, and corvids, the same measure loads positively onto a component resembling relationship “compatibility” (Fraser et al. 2008; Fraser and Bugnyar 2010; Koski et al. 2012).
-Additionally, in capuchins and Japanese macaques, grooming symmetry loads positively onto a component resembling relationship “value” (this study; Majolo et al. 2010), whereas in chimpanzees and Barbary macaques, the same measure loads positively onto a component resembling relationship “security” (Fraser et al. 2008; McFarland and Majolo 2011).
+For example, in capuchins and Japanese macaques, aggression loads positively onto a component resembling relationship ‘security’ (this study; Majolo et al. 2010), whereas in chimpanzees, Barbary macaques, and corvids, the same measure loads positively onto a component resembling relationship ‘compatibility’ (Fraser et al. 2008; Fraser and Bugnyar 2010; Koski et al. 2012).
+Additionally, in capuchins and Japanese macaques, grooming symmetry loads positively onto a component resembling relationship ‘value’ (this study; Majolo et al. 2010), whereas in chimpanzees and Barbary macaques, the same measure loads positively onto a component resembling relationship ‘security’ (Fraser et al. 2008; McFarland and Majolo 2011).

 Two possible explanations may underlie these differences.
 First, certain items like aggression and grooming symmetry may have different meanings for capuchin and Barbary macaque social relationships, which could explain why these behaviors cluster onto different components compared to solutions derived in other species.
 Alternatively, differences between studies may reflect instability in the PCA solutions derived using Kaiser’s criterion.
 This is not to say that using Kaiser’s criterion is “wrong” per se; rather, as noted previously, one major disadvantage to this approach is that it often leads to unstable solutions as a result of over-extraction (Fabrigar et al. 1999).
 In other words, it spreads the item loadings “too thin” across components/factors.
 Moreover, Kaiser’s criterion is easily susceptible to sampling error (Ruscio and Roche 2012).
 Thus, within the context of social relationship studies, while structural differences in item loadings across studies could be biologically meaningful (i.e. they could reflect differences in sociality), they could just as likely reflect structural instability brought about by sample variability.